korrapati-SaiSree/cs7810-group2/delivarables/axioms.md

     * `Vehicle SubClassOf hasVehicleModel only xsd:string` <br />
         Every Vehicle may have VehicleModel,and it should be represented as a string

-3. Vehicle → hasVehicleMake → xsd
+3. Vehicle → hasVehicleMake → xsd:string
     * `hasVehicleMake some xsd:string SubClassOf Vehicle` <br />
         Anything that has a VehicleMake is classified as a Vehicle.
     * `Vehicle SubClassOf hasVehicleMake Exactly 1 xsd:string` <br />